AutoAlg/AlgorithmAnalysis.jl/docs/src/index.md

 Pkg.add("AlgorithmAnalysis")
 ```

+!!! tip
+    By default, AlgorithmAnalysis uses the SCS solver to solve cone programs.
+If you would like to use a different solver (such as Mosek), you will need to install that as well.

 ## Example

-This example code finds the worst-case performance guarantee of the gradient descent algorithm with step size 2/11 at optimizing 1 smooth 10 strongly convex functions.
+This example code finds the worst-case performance guarantee of the gradient descent algorithm at minimizing $L$-smooth and $m$-strongly convex functions.

 ```julia
 using AlgorithmAnalysis